IlmunKoo/KSW-Purdue/FarmVroong/README.md

 </p>

     🚜Hardware
        As shown in the left figure, the John Deere’s electrical toy vehicle is remodeled.
-Two DC motors for progress, one servo motor for steering, wheels, and electrical system were maintained.
+Two DC motors for progress, one DC motor for steering, wheels, and electrical system were maintained.

-       Then, gearbox and additional frame were added for making stronger power.
-We made the frames by a 3D printer.

        These all gears are controlled by an electronic circuit.
 The figure on the right shows an electronic circuit.

-        🚜 *Environment Setting*
+       * Parts *
+        ✔️ John Deere GROUND FORCE
+        ✔️ Jetson NANO 4GB Developer Kit (SUB)
+        ✔️ RoboClaw 2x60A Motor Controller

-            ✔️RoboClaw 2x30A Motor Controller
+        ✔️ RoboClaw 2x15A Motor Controller
-            ✔️12V DC motor (3EA)
+        ✔️ 12V DC motor (3EA)
-            ✔️Roboclaw Driver
+        ✔️ 22V Battery

         All the systems are controlled by ROS.
         In case of the robot operation based on keyboard input, 'teleop_twist_keyboard' package has to be run before the main code starts.

     🚜 *Driving system diagram*

 <p align="center"><img src="https://user-images.githubusercontent.com/52185595/182275036-3c873ed2-1956-48cc-95f4-829e0bceab79.png" width="300"></p>